SalomePlatform/adao/doc/en/ref_algorithm_EnsembleKalmanFilter.rst

 to evaluate on small systems.
 One can verify the linearity of the operators with the help of the :ref:`section_ref_algorithm_LinearityTest`.

-There exists a lot of variants of this algorithm.
+There are many deterministic or stochastic variants of this algorithm, allowing in particular to perform size reduction of algebraic problems at different levels (by using reduced rank methods, dimension reduction, changes of computational space, leading to schemes of type Ensemble Square Root Kalman Filters (EnSRKF) or Reduced-Rank Square Root Filters (RRSQRT), to deterministic transformations...).
+We do not go into the complex details of classifications and algorithmic equivalences, which are available in the literature.
 The following stable and robust formulations are proposed here:

 .. index::
     pair: Variant ; EnKF